 Southern California is sunny and warm, with temperatures typically staying between 65 and 75.

 Throughout the region, the further you are from the coast, the more extreme the weather gets.
-If you head east and gain enough elevation, winters are snowy and summers are hot and dry.
-But even near the beaches, good skiing is always within reach and many Southern Californians participate in winter sports, as well.
+If you head east and gain enough elevation, winters are snowy, and summers are hot and dry.
+But even near the beaches, good skiing is always within reach, and many Southern Californians participate in winter sports.

 Shopping & Errands

-To really get to know your new California home, familiarize yourself with the area’s shopping, big box stores, and grocery stores.
-You can use online reviews and on-base recommendations to guide you and residents can find everything from chain stores to small, local grocery stores.
-Fresh produce is the name of the game in this sunny state and there’s sure to be at least one (if not more!) local farmers market in your new neighborhood.
+To get to know your new California home, familiarize yourself with the area’s shopping, big box stores, and grocery stores.
+You can use online reviews and on-base recommendations to guide you, and residents can find everything from chain stores to small, local grocery stores.
+Fresh produce is the name of the game in this sunny state, and there’s sure to be at least one (if not more!) local farmers market in your new neighborhood.

 California’s “car culture” has resulted in more traffic on the freeways and more expensive parking options.
-Rush hour is usually from 7am to 9am in the morning and 3pm to 6pm at night.
+Rush hour is usually from 7 am to 9 am and 3 pm to 6 pm.

-The more rural areas of Southern California will have less traffic, but if you are moving to a major city, you might want to consider using both a personal car and the public transportation available.
-If you’re traveling up and down the state, the Pacific Surfliner is a beautiful train ride that hugs the coast from San Diego to San Luis Obispo.
-The Coaster commuter train is also a great route that will take you from Camp Pendleton/Oceanside all the way down to downtown San Diego for just about $10.
+The more rural areas of Southern California will have less traffic.
+Still, if you are moving to a major city, you might want to consider using both a personal car and the public transportation.
+If you’re traveling up and down the state, the Pacific Surfliner is a beautiful train ride that hugs San Diego's coast to San Luis Obispo.
+The Coaster commuter train is also a great route that will take you from Camp Pendleton/Oceanside down to downtown San Diego for just about $10.